Granville Ryder (1799–1879)

 The Honourable Granville Dudley Ryder JP (26 November 1799 – 24 November 1879), was a British Tory politician.

 Ryder was the second son of Dudley Ryder, 1st Earl of Harrowby, and his wife, the former Lady Susanna Leveson-Gower, daughter of Granville Leveson-Gower, 1st Marquess of Stafford.
 A graduate of Trinity College, Cambridge, he served in the Royal Navy and achieved the rank of Lieutenant.
 He later sat as Member of Parliament for Tiverton from 1830 to 1832 and for Hertfordshire from 1841 to 1847.
 He also served as a Justice of the Peace for Hertfordshire.

 Ryder married his first cousin, Lady Georgiana Augusta, daughter of Henry Somerset, 6th Duke of Beaufort, in 1825.
 They had seven daughters and six sons.
-Their eldest son, Dudley Henry Ryder, was an ancestor of the 20th-century soldier and politician Robert Ryder.
+Their eldest son, Dudley Henry Ryder, was an ancestor of the 20th-century sailor and politician Robert Ryder.
 Their second son, Granville Ryder, was a politician.
 A younger son, Henry Stuart Ryder, was a junior officer in the Rifle Brigade and was killed at the Battle of the Great Redan in 1855.

 Lady Georgiana Ryder died in March 1865.
-Ryder survived her by fourteen years and died in November 1879, two days before his eightieth birthday.
+Ryder survived her by fourteen years and died in November 1879, at age 79.